romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-How does code scanning typically integrate into the software development life cycle (SDLC)?
+Q: How does code scanning typically integrate into the software development life cycle (SDLC)?
 <details><summary>Show the answer</summary><p>

 - **Throughout the development phases, including at commit, pull request, and pre-deployment stages**